Snowshoe hiking is gaining popularity, and you often see the unmistakable tracks across the snow in the Austrian Alps.

 Traditional mountain huts

 Lawine info Österreich (Here you will find snow avalanche warning.
-Most in German, but some states also have info in English)
+Most are in German, but some states also have info in English)

 Snowshoe trails in Austria (Suggestions for snowshoeing in Austria from outdooractive.com)